xykomi/VRChatNET/README.md

 - Monitor local log file changes to capture additional events and data when the game is running.
 - Supports a variety of events including player joins, leaves, notifications, friend updates, and more.

-## Supported Events
+🌐 WebSocket -> Indicates the requirement for an auth_cookie
+📝 LogFile -> Indicates the requirement for VRChat to be running

-- OnPlayerJoined
++ OnPlayerJoined 📝
-- OnPlayerLeft
++ OnPlayerLeft 📝
-- OnPlayerBlocked
++ OnPlayerBlocked 📝
-- OnPlayerUnBlocked
++ OnPlayerUnBlocked 📝
-- OnPlayerAvatarModerationChanged: Safety, Hidden, Shown
++ OnPlayerAvatarModerationChanged: Safety, Hidden, Shown 📝
-- OnRoomJoined
++ OnRoomJoined 📝
-- OnRoomLeft
++ OnRoomLeft 📝

-- OnNotificationReceived
++ OnNotificationRecieved 🌐
-- OnFriendLocationUpdate
++ OnFriendLocationUpdate 🌐
-- OnFriendOffline
++ OnFriendOffline 🌐
-- OnFriendOnline
++ OnFriendOnline 🌐
-- OnFriendActive
++ OnFriendActive 🌐
-- OnFriendAdd
++ OnFriendAdd 🌐
-- OnResponseNotification
++ OnResponseNotification 🌐
-- OnUserLocation
++ OnUserLocation 🌐

 ## Installation
 To use the VRChat Local API in your project, you can either download the source code and include it directly or install it via NuGet Package Manager.